microsoft/FluidFramework/build-tools/packages/build-cli/src/codeCoverage/README.md

 ### Comparing code coverage reports

-Once we have the coverage report for the baseline and pr build, we use the `compareCodeCoverage` utility that returns an array of coverage comparisons for the list of packages passed into it.
+Once we have the coverage report for the baseline and PR build, we use the `compareCodeCoverage` utility function that returns an array of coverage comparisons for the list of packages passed into it.
 The array returned contains objects of type `CodeCoverageComparison`.

 ```typescript
 export type CodeCoverageComparison = {